-Tirol Choco Kinako Mochi Flavored Chocolate Candy
+Tirol Choco Kinako Mochi Flavor Chocolate Candy

-Most Japanese children love “Dagashi (駄菓子)” which is a snack genre unique to Japan consisting of cheap and relatively small Japanese snacks and candies.
+Most Japanese kids love Dagashi (駄菓子), a snack genre unique to Japan consisting of cheap, relatively small Japanese snacks and candies.

-Tirol Choco Kinako Mochi Flavor
+Tirol Choco Kinako Mochi Chocolate

-When Japanese snack lovers talk about Dagashi chocolate candies, “Tirol Choco (チロルチョコ)” often becomes a topic of conversation among them.
+When Japanese snack lovers talk about Dagashi chocolate candy, Tirol Choco (チロルチョコ) often becomes a topic of conversation.

-What is Kinako Mochi (きな粉餅)?
+What is Kinako Mochi?

-By the way, have you ever heard of “Kinako Mochi (きな粉餅)”?
+By the way, have you ever heard of Kinako Mochi?

 From the above, you might imagine that the Kinako Mochi chocolate contains actual Mochi and Kinako.

 But instead of using real Mochi, it has a chewy Mochi-like gummy candy in the middle.